Collage of radiant heating systems

 • Ideal for high cathedral ceilings or ceiling voids

-• Able to heat and cool with a hydronic heat pump
+• Able to heat and cool with some hydronic heat pump systems

 Underfloor hydronic systems can be installed:

-• Are less expensive to install than in-screed systems
+• In-slab systems are less expensive to install than in-screed systems

 Undertile heating mats